refinedev/refine/documentation/docs/advanced-tutorials/real-time.md

 :::note

-For live features to work automatically we added `liveMode: "auto"` in `options` prop.
+For live features to work automatically we added `liveMode: "auto"` in the `options` prop.

 [Refer to the Live Provider documentation for detailed information. &#8594](/api-reference/core/providers/live-provider.md#livemode)
 :::